 Kibale Lodge’s six bandas are stand-alone cottages with private porches, seating areas, spacious bathrooms, and outdoor showers with views of green fields and hills.
 Volcanoes Safaris’ in-house team is creating two new bandas that will be completed in 2024.
 Their side-by-side positioning will be ideal for families traveling with teenagers (15 is the minimum age to track chimps in Kibale National Park).
 All accommodations were constructed using traditional local building materials such as papyrus for roofing, red soil with cow dung, and limestone for the walls.
 Reeds from nearby Lake Lugembe were used to make the interior banda doors and outdoor shower walls.

 According to manager Tonny Kayanja, the design intends to feel “like you’re in the home of a Ugandan.”
 The hand-built furniture is minimalist yet elegant.
-The bedframes and desk chairs are crafted from braided banana leaf fibers, while the wide-plank wood floors are hewn from eucalyptus trees.
+The bed frames and desk chairs are crafted from braided banana leaf fibers, while the wide-plank wood floors are hewn from eucalyptus trees.
 Drum lamp shades come in bright patterns, and bronze animal sculptures on the fireplace mantel are from Rwenzori Founders, a nearby art center and gallery that supports Ugandan sculptors.
 My room featured a pangolin sculpture, the totem for the Lugave clan and an endangered and highly trafficked animal.
-Ample windows bring in natural light and views, and Uganda’s misty mountains and the lodge’s newly planted gardens become part of the aesthetic.
+Ample windows bring in natural light and views, and Uganda’s misty mountains and the lodge’s newly planted gardens become part of the experience.

 The food and drink

 Ugandan chef Acom Loise presents small but eclectic menus that change daily, with a focus on traditional dishes and ingredients, supplemented by produce grown on site in a hydroponic garden.
-Meals are served communally in the main lodge dining room or outside on the expansive patio, and guests select their next meal at the end of a seating (so, you order the next day’s breakfast at the end of dinner, for example).
+Meals are served communally in the main lodge dining room or outside on the expansive patio, and guests select their next meal at the end of a seating.
+(So, you order the next day’s breakfast at the end of dinner, for example.)

 Be sure and try matooke, which is an unsweetened type of banana served mashed; dodo, a local spinach-like steamed green; and chicken drizzled with a delicious sauce made from peanuts and spices.
-I became somewhat obsessed with the Ugandan Rolex, a lunch snack that’s basically a thin omelet rolled in a chapati (rolex is a play on “rolled eggs”).
-Breakfast was a daily treat, too, with hand-harvested coffee from neighboring sister lodge Kyambura Gorge, fresh seasonal juices such as passionfruit, and humongous, perfectly ripe avocados smashed on toast.
+I became somewhat obsessed with the Ugandan Rolex, a lunch snack that’s basically a thin omelet rolled in a chapati.
+(Rolex is a play on “rolled eggs.”)
+Breakfast was a daily treat, too, with hand-harvested coffee from neighboring sister lodge Kyambura Gorge, fresh seasonal juices such as passion fruit, and humongous, perfectly ripe avocados smashed on toast.

 Staff and service

 On my first morning at Kibale, the gentle sound of singing from my butler Peter coaxed me awake.
-He greeted me with a smile and a tray of coffee, milk and cookies.
+He greeted me with a smile and a tray of coffee, milk, and cookies.
 It was just the mental lift I needed to beat jet lag.

 This personal hospitality extends across the property.
 All the staff, who hail from Uganda, Rwanda, and the Democratic Republic of the Congo, knew my name after day one, and greeted me warmly.
-When they caught on that I really liked sundowner cocktails after returning from chimp trekking, the Kibale Sunsets (Jack Daniel’s, lemon juice and a splash of red wine) kept coming and eased post-trek aches.
-What’s more, Peter whisked away my muddy hiking boots and gators and returned them in mint condition a few hours later.
+When they caught on that I really liked sundowner cocktails after returning from chimp trekking, the Kibale Sunsets (Jack Daniel’s, lemon juice, and a splash of red wine) kept coming and eased post-trek aches.
+What’s more, Peter whisked away my muddy hiking boots and gaiters and returned them in mint condition a few hours later.

 Accessibility